Wild Alaskan Company

 A Simple Combination of Flavors that Always Shine

-Few things come together so perfectly as the union of mirin, miso paste and maple on a piece of fatty coho.
+Few things come together so perfectly as the union of mirin, miso paste and maple on a piece of wild salmon.
 And here, the added flourishes of ginger, scallions, tamari, lime, cilantro and sesame seeds transform a marinade into a whole experience.

 By Wild Alaskan Company